treder/MVPA-Light/README.md

 * [`lda`](classifier/train_lda.m): Regularised Linear Discriminant Analysis (LDA).
 LDA searches for a projection of the data into 1D such that the class means are separated as far as possible and the within-class variability is as small as possible.
 To counteract overfitting, ridge regularisation and shrinkage regularisation are available.
 In shrinkage, the regularisation parameter λ (lambda) rankges from λ=0 (no regularisation) to λ=1 (maximum regularisation).
 It can also be set to 'auto' to have λ be estimated automatically.
 For more details on regularised LDA see [[Bla2011]](#Bla2011).
 LDA has been shown to be formally equivalent to LCMV beamforming and it can be used for recovering time series of ERP sources [[Tre2011]](#Tre2011).
 See [`train_lda`](classifier/train_lda.m) for a full description of the parameters.
 * [`logreg`](classifier/train_logreg.m): Logistic regression (LR) with L2-regularisation.
 LR directly models class probabilities by fitting a logistic function to the data.
 Like LDA, LR is a linear classifier and hence its operation is expressed by a weight vector w and a bias b.
 To prevent overfitting the regularisation parameter λ (lambda) is used to control the penalisation of the classifier weights.  λ has to be positive but its value is unbounded.
 It can also be set to 'auto'.
 In this case, different λ's are tried out using a searchgrid; the value of λ maximising cross-validation performance is then used for training on the full dataset.
 See [`train_logreg`](classifier/train_logreg.m) for a full description of the parameters.
 * [`svm`](classifier/train_svm.m): Support Vector Machine (SVM).
 The parameter C is the cost parameter that controls the amount of regularisation.
-It is inversely related to the lambda defined above.
+It is inversely related to the λ defined above.
 By default, a linear SVM is used.
 By setting the `.kernel` parameter (e.g. to 'polynomial' or 'rbf'), non-linear SVMs can be trained as well.
 See [`train_svm`](classifier/train_svm.m) for a full description of the parameters.
 * [`ensemble`](classifier/train_ensemble.m): Uses an ensemble of classifiers trained on random subsets of the features and random subsets of the samples.
 Can use any classifier with train/test functions as a learner.
 See [`train_ensemble`](classifier/train_ensemble.m) for a full description of the parameters.

 <!--